AbhinavMadahar/thesis/proposal/outline.md

           - Methods
             - Datasets
             - Evaluation metrics
-          - How is performance on this task measured?
-          - Aims
           - Motivation
           - Prior work on using commonsense reasoning to improve performance on this task
           - Proposition to find better ways to do this
     - Writing template-based explanations in task-oriented dialogue
       - What is this problem?
-      - Aims
       - Methods
-      - How is performance on this task measured?
       - Prior work on using commonsense reasoning to improve performance on this task
         - (Arabshahi et al, 2021)
           - TODO: fill
       - Proposition to find better ways to do this
     - Question answering (one page; thirty sentences)
       - What is it?
-      - Aims
       - Motivation
       - Methods
         - Evaluation metrics